 FAQ

 Yes.
-Just thaw it properly in the fridge overnight or a bowl of cold water and pat it dry before cooking.
+Just thaw it properly in the fridge overnight or in a bowl of cold water and pat it dry before cooking.